1948 Palestine war: 18 July 1948 – 10 March 1949

 At 19:00 on 18 July, the second truce of the conflict went into effect after intense diplomatic efforts by the UN.
-On 16 September, a new partition for Palestine was proposed but it was rejected by both sides.
+On 16 September, a new partition plan for Palestine was proposed but it was rejected by both sides.

 During the truce, the Egyptians regularly blocked the passage of supply convoys to the beleaguered northern Negev settlements by firing on them, contrary to the truce terms.
 On 15 October, they attacked another supply convoy, and the already planned Operation Yoav was launched.
 Its goal was to drive a wedge between the Egyptian forces along the coast and the Beersheba-Hebron-Jerusalem road, and to open the road to the encircled Negev settlements.
 Yoav was headed by Southern Front commander Yigal Allon.
 The operation was a success, shattering the Egyptian army ranks and forcing Egyptian forces to retreat from the northern Negev, Beersheba, and Ashdod.
 Meanwhile, on 19 October, Operation Ha-Har commenced operations in the Jerusalem Corridor.

 On 22 October, the third truce went into effect.

 Before dawn on 22 October, in defiance of the UN Security Council ceasefire order, ALA units stormed the IDF hilltop position of Sheikh Abd, overlooking Kibbutz Manara.
 The kibbutz was now besieged.
 Ben-Gurion initially rejected Moshe Carmel’s demand to launch a major counteroffensive.
 He was wary of antagonising the United Nations on the heels of its ceasefire order.
 During 24–25 October, ALA troops regularly sniped at Manara and traffic along the main road.
 In contacts with UN observers, Fawzi al-Qawuqji demanded that Israel evacuate neighbouring Kibbutz Yiftah and thin out its forces in Manara.
-The IDF demanded the ALA's withdrawal from the captured positions and, after a “no” from al-Qawuqji, informed the UN that it felt free to do as it pleased.
+The IDF demanded the ALA's withdrawal from the captured positions and, after a "no" from al-Qawuqji, informed the UN that it felt free to do as it pleased.
 On 24 October, the IDF launched Operation Hiram and captured the entire upper Galilee, originally attributed to the Arab state by the Partition Plan.
 It drove the ALA back to Lebanon.
 At the end of the month, Israel had captured the whole Galilee and had advanced 5 mi into Lebanon to the Litani River.